 First started in 2002, MCSC’s Annual Auction has become our largest fundraiser each year.
 The continued support of this event by the community through the years has greatly increased our ability to follow our mission to serve Seniors in Monroe and beyond.

-Fabulous Finds Thrift Shoppe, started in 2005, is Monroe’s best thrift store!
-Located inside the Senior Center, you kind find all sorts of treasures.
+Fabulous Finds Thrift Shoppe, started in July 2004, is Monroe’s best thrift store!
+Located inside the Senior Center, you will find all sorts of treasures.

 In 2008 MCSC started the Mobility Lifeline Transportation Program, offering door to door bus service for Seniors and disabled adults over 18 in the greater Monroe area.
 This service is a lifeline to Seniors that otherwise have no way of getting to doctor appointments, grocery shopping and social and physical activities.

 Going green in 2016, MCSC became the first Senior Center in Snohomish County to use 100% LED lighting.
 After a successful fundraising effort to raise funds and matching PUD grants, the project took about 2 weeks to complete.

 Celebrating 50 years of service to the Monroe community in 2018, MCSC held an open house, inviting the entire community out to see what happens here and to see firsthand the jewel MCSC is to Monroe.
 2018 also marked the year Monroe Community Senior Center changed its name from East County Senior Center to better reflect who and where MCSC serves.

 The Monroe Community Senior Center is rich in history and proud to be part of the Monroe community since 1968!